metehancekic/wireless-fingerprinting/readme.md

 ## Prerequisites #

-Since the implementation of complex valued neural networks is done on Keras with backend Theano, the following modules are needed to be installed to be able to run experiments.
+Since the implementation of complex valued neural networks is done on Keras with Theano backend, the following modules are needed to be installed to be able to run experiments.

 > python                    2.7.1\
 > numpy                     1.15.4\